Angela loves researching new facts, especially those about science and history. She feels that knowledge is essential in growth.

 Cigarette smoking is the number one cause of preventable deaths in the modern world.
 In America alone, it is the cause of 440,000 deaths per year.
-Every day, 3,000 people have their first cigarette; most of them are 16 and under.
+Every day, 3,000 people have their first cigarette; most of them are under 17 years old.
 Eighty percent of those who die of lung cancer had smoked in their lifetime.
-Thirty percent of people who die of any type of cancer had also smoked sometime in their lifetime.
+Thirty percent of people who die of cancer had also smoked sometime in their lifetime.
 What makes cigarettes so deadly?

 Do You Smoke?

 There are 4,800 chemicals in cigarettes, 69 of which are known to cause cancer.
 You can find everything from ammonia to arsenic in one cigarette.
 We are often exposed to some of these chemicals, regardless of our exposure to these smokey treats.
 Still, chemicals like benzene that causes leukemia are rarely encountered except through cigarette smoke.
 Although 69 of the chemicals in cigarettes can cause cancer, there are 4,731 that do not but are still very harmful.

 Here are three of the more well known non-carcinogenic chemicals:

 Carbon Monoxide (CO): Carbon monoxide is a poisonous, colorless, odorless gas, and yes, it is produced when you smoke, which not only can cause cancer, but CO binds with your hemoglobin, which will then turn into COHb.
 COHb causes your hemoglobin not to be able to absorb oxygen, which limits the oxygen to your brain and other tissues.
 By restricting oxygen to your tissues, it causes them to repair more slowly and become less capable of fighting off disease and illness.
 If you question whether this effects us, it is most likely CO that causes premature aging in smokers.